mtumilowicz/solidity-token-design-patterns-workshop/README.txt

       the online storing nodes begin to share the partitions they store.
     * As a result, data is being shared from more than one source and we are not exhausting a single server
+    * A notable difference is that where in BitTorrent each file has a separate swarm of peers (forming a P2P network with each other) where IPFS is one big swarm of peers for all data.
+* When peers connect, they exchange which blocks they have (have_list) and which blocks they are looking for (want_list)
+* BitSwap Strategy:
+  - this strategy is based on previous data exchanges between these two peers
+  - when peers exchange blocks they keep track of the amount of data they share (builds credit) and the amount of data they receive (builds debt)
+  - this accounting between two peers is kept track of in the BitSwap Ledger
+  - if a peer has credit (shared more than received), our node will send the requested block
+  - if a peer has debt, our node will share or not share, depending on a deterministic function where the chance of sharing becomes smaller when the debt is bigger
+  - a data exchange always starts with the exchange of the ledger, if it is not identical our node disconnects
 * The idea is that if in your browser you want to access a particular page then IPFS will ask the entire network “does anyone have this file that corresponds to this hash?” and a node on IPFS that does can return the file allowing you to access it.
     * This is the practice of saying instead of creating an identifier that addresses things by location, we’re going to address it by some representation of the content itself.
 * This means that the content is going to determine the address.